deisecodes/clientformvalidationjs/README.md

 # jsformvalidation
-a client side form validation using javascrip
+a client side form validation using javascript